AaltoSciComp/blog/content/2023/dev-day-2023-aug.rst

 operating system which individual nodes will be migrated to slowly (while maintaining the same accounts and data).
-Most of this happens in the background, but the change of base operating system images will require many most code to be recomplied, which will require attention from many users.
+Most of this happens in the background, but the change of base operating system images will require most code to be recompiled, which will require attention from many users.
 The transition can be made slowly, both old and new OSs will run for a time being.
 There won't be a change in total amount of computing power.